BIke Academy 'Build a Bike'

 through the individual school.

-Funding for this project is through the Deprived Areas Fund and Smarter Choices Smarter Places.
+Funding for this project is through Smarter Choices Smarter Places and is partially funded by the pupil's schools.

 We are always in need of bikes to restore for the project, if you have any unwanted bike you'd like